anonymoize/GAZELL3D/README.md

 - Rebuilds the individual torrent page into the same two-column layout, keeping the torrent body content on the left and moving a refined meta card to the right.
 - Collapses the torrent button list into inline buttons, preserving only the `.form__group` entries so tag sections and other markup remain untouched.
+- Replaces the large torrent name heading with the same `{Title (Year)}` and gazellified subtitle pattern used on search pages, keeping the presentation consistent.

 ### General Utilities

 - Provides lightweight DOM helpers (`$`, `$$`, `create`, `appendAll`, `removeNode`) and normalized text utilities to keep DOM mutations consistent.
-- Uses a shared mutation observer to wait for dynamic page loads and to re-run once the target structure is rendered.
+- Uses shared mutation observers to wait for dynamic page loads and to re-run once the target structure is rendered (similar page, detail page, and search page).
-- Exposes concise configuration at the top of the script so future tweaks (e.g., disabling gazellify or icon stripping) only require flipping a boolean.
+- Exposes concise configuration at the top of the script so future tweaks (e.g., disabling gazellify per page type or icon stripping) only require flipping a boolean.

 ## Configuration